-Also, because the Goldendoodle is so friendly and exuberant, socialization with people and other dogs is vital to help your pup understand how to behave when out and about.
+Also, because they are so friendly and energetic, socialization with people and other dogs is vital to help your pup understand how to behave when out and about.

 As mentioned earlier here, this is thought to be a result of focused breeding to match an ideal appearance standard.

-However, not all health issues currently have reliable tests, which means it is wise to learn all you can about potential breed health issues before you make a commitment to a particular puppy.
+However, not all health issues currently have reliable tests.
+This means it is wise to learn all you can about potential breed health issues before you commit to a particular puppy.

 Golden Retriever Health